All across America, churches are closing.

 Connect About the Blended Ecology

-The Blended Ecology at Awakenings 2019
+The Blended Ecology from Awakenings 2019

-Jorge Acevedo will give a plenary talk entitled Making Church Vile Again.
+Jorge Acevedo gave a plenary talk entitled Making Church Vile Again.
 The missionary impulse of the Church pushes her to reinvention and ingenuity around strategy.
 In this session, we’ll consider the ways the Spirit of God has and continues to launch the local church out into the edge of her missional calling and vocation.

 4. Campus and Community Ministry